Select Page

 I understand that I am solely responsible for insurance coverage for the item(s) being displayed, and the burden is on me to do so at my own cost.

 I agree that any artwork/item(s) shall be removed from the library within two (2) days following the end date above, unless otherwise noted in a written agreement between myself and the Adult Programming Coordinator.
-I also understand that the Milton Public Library reserves the right to remove any artwork from public viewing for any reason.
+I also understand that the Milton Public Library reserves the right to remove any artwork or collection pieces from public viewing for any reason.

 _________________________________________